 Looking to the right then the left, you discover that the beach gives way to a protected lagoon showing off to you an impressive display of color variants as the gentle waves lap the shore, begging you to jump in for a swim.

 It takes you a minute to realize that you’re not in a dream.
 That paradise is real and that you’ve found it, in the Riviera Maya.

 Celebrating 15 Years of Travel Together

-It’s hard to believe that 15 years has come and gone since we took our first trip together in 2003.
-In many ways it feels like just yesterday we boarded a plane in Minneapolis, Minnesota southbound for Cancun, Mexico.
+It’s hard to believe that 15 years have come and gone since we took our first trip together in 2003.
+In many ways, it feels like just yesterday we boarded a plane in Minneapolis, Minnesota southbound for Cancun, Mexico.

 While it wasn’t the first time either of us had left the country, it was the first trip we would ever take together.
 It was a trip that would forever embed travel into our relationship and show us a small glimpse of what travel would become to us later in life.

 It was the typical vacation package, 8 days & 7 nights on an all-inclusive package in paradise.
 All the amenities you could ever want at your fingertips and the overwhelming beauty of the Riviera Maya all around us.